10 Days Away from the World: Vipassana Meditation in Sri Lanka

 That’s what vipassana is to me.
 It’s the ladder taking me up to that shelf of ideas and theories and all the things I need to experience and grapple with before I can accept them.
 There is a lot of truth here, in the meditation hall, in this practice.
 “The nature of seeing things as they truly are.”
 That’s powerful.

 Vipassana is objective observation.
 It is not at all intellectual (in its practice, at least).
-It is no cravings and no aversions; it teaches you NOT to react to things you are feeling.
-It is so completely different from the way I live my life, so seemingly out of line with my habits and aspects of my personality, and yet it is one of the most fulfilling and satisfying things I’ve ever come across.
+It is no cravings and no aversions; and it teaches you NOT to react to things you are feeling.
+In fact, it is so completely different from the way I live my life, so seemingly out of line with my habits and aspects of my personality, and yet it is one of the most fulfilling and satisfying things I’ve ever come across.

 That physically manifests itself on Day Ten, at 9:42 a.m, when noble silence is lifted and we all stand up from our meditation cushions and walk out into the morning.
 Everyone is smiling; many have tears in their eyes.
 We walk around bowing our heads to each other, saying “May you be well and happy.”
 I walk up a path near the meditation hall and sit for a while, taking in the beautiful scenery.